Mission, Vision and Values

-The Center of Community-Based Learning at the Roe Center engages students, faculty and community members in sustained partnerships that foster collaborative learning and civic participation in a diverse society.
+The Center of Community-Based Learning at Geisler Library is located on 2nd floor north in the Global Experiential Learning Suite.
+We engage students, faculty and community members in sustained partnerships that foster collaborative learning and civic participation in a diverse society.

 A community of collaborative learners who value civic responsibility, critical thinking and diversity.

 - Learning: Service-learning is an effective pedagogy that positively impacts academic learning, critical thinking, personal development, cultural awareness, and civic participation.

 - Civic Engagement: Higher education is “uniquely positioned” (Campus Compact ) to shape students’ civic responsibility and values development.

 - Community: Expertise resides within community, and we seek to give voice to all our community partners and those they serve.

 - Integrity: Ethical service-learning depends upon authentic respect for and sustained commitment to community.

 - Social Justice.
 Our work is motivated by a commitment to justice, fairness, and compassion.

 Goals of Service-Learning at Central

 - To enhance classroom experience by reinforcing existing course concepts and providing opportunities to practice what they are learning.